pandas-dev/pandas/doc/source/user_guide/basics.rst

 | :ref:`Boolean (with NA) <api.arrays.bool>`      | :class:`BooleanDtype`     | :class:`bool`      | :class:`arrays.BooleanArray`  | ``'boolean'``                          |
 +-------------------------------------------------+---------------------------+--------------------+-------------------------------+----------------------------------------+

-pandas has two ways to store strings.
+Pandas has two ways to store strings.

 1. ``object`` dtype, which can hold any Python object, including strings.
 2. :class:`StringDtype`, which is dedicated to strings.